I7-Examples/Bronze/docs/source.txt

 Before putting the embroidery materials on the windchimes:
 	say "You try muffling the chimes in the cloth, but can't rig the whole arrangement so as to keep them absolutely silent -- and that is what you need to do, if you're going to avoid summoning up the spirit guards." instead.

-Instead of tieing the materials to the windchimes: try putting the materials on the windchimes.
-Instead of tieing the windchimes to the materials: try putting the materials on the windchimes.
+Instead of tying the materials to the windchimes: try putting the materials on the windchimes.
+Instead of tying the windchimes to the materials: try putting the materials on the windchimes.

 Understand "cover [something] with [something]" as putting it on (with nouns reversed).
 Understand "wrap [something] in/with [something]" as putting it on (with nouns reversed).
 Understand "muffle [something] in/with [something]" as putting it on (with nouns reversed).
 Understand "wrap [something] around [something]" as putting it on.
 Understand the commands "shroud" and "silence" as "muffle". [* This is a response to play-testers wanting to try muffling the chimes in embroidery -- a reasonable attempt, but one that would short-circuit the intended puzzle structure.]